learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Initialize SparkContext()

-Let's import the pyspark module into python environment and initialize a `SparkConext()`
+Let's import the pyspark module into python environment and initialize a `SparkContext()`

-- Initliaze a local spark context
+- Initialize a local spark context

 ```python